DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>This is about the point in the list where it gets really good, so much so that it pains me to rank this so low.
+    <p>This is about the point in the list where it gets really good, so much so that it pains me to rank this so low. <br>
 On *Ghostholding*, Jane Remover, under the name Venturing, embodies the spirit of Mk.
 Gee and creates one of the most addictive and surprising rock records of the year.
 This is one of three releases Jane put out this year, and the only one that leans into rock versus electronic, hence the name change.
 Excellent stuff. </p>
   </div>